HOW TO MAKE VIETNAMESE FRIED EGG ROLLS | CHẢ GIÒ

 - Place on a cooling rack or paper towel.

-- Combine all ingredients to for dipping sauce into a bowl.
-Stir/mix until thoroughly dissolved.
+- Combine all ingredients for dipping sauce into a bowl.
+Stir/mix well until thoroughly dissolved.

 - Serve fried egg rolls on a dish together with dipping sauce and optional lettuce leaves, tomatoes, and cucumber slices.